 Black Mountain Campus (2001), the 89-acre wooded setting is three miles from the main campus.
 Originally the summer home of electrical industrialist F. S. Terry, the Black Mountain campus consists of a 24,000 square foot Manor House with indoor pool, gymnasium, and guest rooms, as well as a dozen other buildings, including the Administrative Building for the School of Professional and Adult Studies.
-At present the Manor House provides space for the classroom and offices for the Education faculty, as well as space for the Adventure of the American Mind project of the Library of Congress.
+At present the Manor House provides space for the classroom and offices for the Education faculty,.
 The campus also includes athletic fields for softball and soccer.